Add Roles and Permissions

 |---|---|---|

-| OpenID Provider / OAuth Authorization Server | Defines the grant types the authorization server must support and use for client application access | authorization_code |
+| OpenID Provider / OAuth Authorization Server | Defines the grant types the authorization server must support and use for client application access. | authorization_code |

-| OpenID Relying Party / OAuth Client | Specifies the OAuth grant type (flow) the client application can use while requesting authorization from the user or token from the authorisation server. | authorization_code |
+| OpenID Relying Party / OAuth Client | Specifies the OAuth grant type (flow) the client application can use when requesting authorization from the user or a token from the authorisation server. | authorization_code |

 If you are adding metadata to a role of the directory type and wish to